Simultaneous localization and mapping: Sensing

 SLAM will always use several different types of sensors, and the powers and limits of various sensor types have been a major driver of new algorithms.
 Statistical independence is the mandatory requirement to cope with metric bias and with noise in measurements.
 Different types of sensors give rise to different SLAM algorithms which assumptions are most appropriate to the sensors.
 At one extreme, laser scans or visual features provide details of many points within an area, sometimes rendering SLAM inference unnecessary because shapes in these point clouds can be easily and unambiguously aligned at each step via image registration.
 At the opposite extreme, tactile sensors are extremely sparse as they contain only information about points very close to the agent, so they require strong prior models to compensate in purely tactile SLAM.
 Most practical SLAM tasks fall somewhere between these visual and tactile extremes.

 Sensor models divide broadly into landmark-based and raw-data approaches.
 Landmarks are uniquely identifiable objects in the world which location can be estimated by a sensor, such as Wi-Fi access points or radio beacons.
 Raw-data approaches make no assumption that landmarks can be identified, and instead model $P(o_t|x_t)$ directly as a function of the location.

 Optical sensors may be one-dimensional (single beam) or 2D- (sweeping) laser rangefinders, 3D high definition light detection and ranging (lidar), 3D flash lidar, 2D or 3D sonar sensors, and one or more 2D cameras.
-Since 2005, there has been intense research into visual SLAM (VSLAM) using primarily visual (camera) sensors, because of the increasing ubiquity of cameras such as those in mobile devices.
-Visual and lidar sensors are informative enough to allow for landmark extraction in many cases.
+Since the invention of local features, such as SIFT, there has been intense research into visual SLAM (VSLAM) using primarily visual (camera) sensors, because of the increasing ubiquity of cameras such as those in mobile devices.

+Follow up research includes.
+Both visual and lidar sensors are informative enough to allow for landmark extraction in many cases.
 Other recent forms of SLAM include tactile SLAM (sensing by local touch only), radar SLAM, acoustic SLAM, and Wi-Fi-SLAM (sensing by strengths of nearby Wi-Fi access points).
 Recent approaches apply quasi-optical wireless ranging for multi-lateration (real-time locating system (RTLS)) or multi-angulation in conjunction with SLAM as a tribute to erratic wireless measures.
 A kind of SLAM for human pedestrians uses a shoe mounted inertial measurement unit as the main sensor and relies on the fact that pedestrians are able to avoid walls to automatically build floor plans of buildings by an indoor positioning system.

 For some outdoor applications, the need for SLAM has been almost entirely removed due to high precision differential GPS sensors.
 From a SLAM perspective, these may be viewed as location sensors which likelihoods are so sharp that they completely dominate the inference.
 However, GPS sensors may occasionally decline or go down entirely, e.g. during times of military conflict, which are of particular interest to some robotics applications.